SU-SWS/decanter-web/content/_pages/use-decanter-as-a-designer.md

 <p class="su-alert"><strong>Please note:</strong> Figma does not currently have the single sign on functionality in place for the educational context that would allow us to move forward with an organizational license.
 We are continuing to work with them to add this functionality, but have no estimated time of delivery.</p>

-At this time, if you would like to use Figma, your team will need to sign up to use Figma.
+At this time, if you would like to use Figma, your individual team (or designer) will need to sign independently.
 Luckily, Figma is free to use for those in education.
 Unfortunately, this does mean that the Decanter Design System is not ready to be used as a shared library, but can be copied and pasted to _your_ team Figma at current state.
 (Clearly there are tradeoffs here, as copying a "state" of the library may cause future manual updates when the library syncing does become available.)

-Please contact us on Slack if you are interested in collaborating and contributing to the Stanford Design System.
+Please [contact us on Slack](/page/about-contributing-how-to-communicate/) if you would like more information.

 ## Community Contribution